A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Increase fiber – this may take a while for your body to adjust to, increase flatulence, cramps, etc., but it will be worth the patience as your gut microbiome balances out.
 More fiber = increased fertility and balanced hormones.
 Beans, beans, beans…

 It will be important to frontload your meals with fresh veggies and fruit.
 Ya know, like back in the day when one would have a hardy salad as an appetizer before the main meal.
 This will assist with absorbing nutrients, preparing the digestive tract, and to help balance blood sugar.
-If it’s too much of a hassle, just make it a priority to include fresh and cooked veggies and/or fresh fruit with every-single-meal.
+If it’s too much of a hassle, just make it a priority to include fresh and cooked veggies and/or fresh fruit with every-single-meal in general.
 It has a tremendous positive impact on our overall health.

 Drink filtered water.